romorin/radiosh/Readme.md

 ```
 make uninstall ?arguments?
 ```
-Where ?prefixes? is the same arguments you defined during the installation
+Where ?arguments? is the same arguments you defined during the installation

 ## usage
 ```